liferay-design/liferay.design/src/markdown/lexicon/satellite-components/sites/asset-title-bar.md

 ---
-title: "Asset Title Bar"
+title: 'Asset Title Bar'
 description: "A bar used to display an asset's title and its associated actions when specific ADTs are displayed."
-layout: "guide"
+layout: 'guide'
 order: 432
+draft: false
 ---

 ![Asset Title Bar](/images/lexicon/sites/AssetTitleBar.jpg)